Orion abort modes

+The launch abort system (LAS) of Artemis II.

-The Orion Multi-Purpose Crew Vehicle (Orion MPCV) is equipped with a launch escape system.
+The Orion Multi-Purpose Crew Vehicle (Orion MPCV) is equipped with a launch escape system, also known as a launch abort system (LAS).
 Orion has several abort modes.
 Some of these may not use the LAS itself, but would use the second stage of the SLS, or even the Orion vehicle's own propulsion system (the Aerojet AJ10 engine) instead.